jimthunderbird/php-to-c-extension/README.md

 ##Usage:
 ####
-    php [path/to/php-to-c-extension]/build_extensions.php [php file to convert to c extension]
+    php [path/to/php-to-c-extension]/build_extensions.php [php file to convert to c extension] or
+    php [path/to/php-to-c-extension]/build_extensions.php [directory containing php files to convert to c extension]

 ###Example 1: a simple dummy extension
 ###Let's create a file named Dummy.php, it looks like this: